Schlager music

 Schlager tracks are typically light pop tunes or sweet, sentimental ballads with simple, catchy melodies.
 Their lyrics typically center on love, relationships, and feelings.
 The northern variant of schlager (notably in Finland) has taken elements from Finnic, Nordic, Slavic, and Eastern European folk songs, with lyrics tending toward melancholic and elegiac themes.
 Musically, schlager bears similarities to styles such as easy listening.

-The style was frequently represented in the early years of the Eurovision Song Contest but has now been replaced by other pop music styles.
+The style was frequently represented in the early years of the Eurovision Song Contest but has since been replaced by other pop music styles.

 Etymology

 Schlager is a loanword from German (from schlagen 'to hit').
-It also came into some other languages (such as Bulgarian, Danish, Norwegian, Swedish, Dutch, Czech, Croatian, Finnish, Hungarian, Lithuanian, Latvian, Estonian, Serbian, Turkish, Russian, Hebrew, and Romanian, for example), where it retained its meaning of a "(musical) hit".
+It also came into some other languages (such as Bulgarian, Danish, Norwegian, Swedish, Dutch, Czech, Croatian, Finnish, Hungarian, Lithuanian, Latvian, Estonian, Serbian, Turkish, Russian, Hebrew, and Romanian), where it retained its meaning of a "(musical) hit".